choltz/blog/content/blog/functional-composition-in-ruby.md

 So... what have we gained?

 1. We can write our own chainable functions; we're not restricted to a small number of methods off of String and Array
-2. Our functions are composed from smaller, reusable functions
+2. The functions can be composed from smaller, reusable functions
-3. The code in `cleanup` is self-describing; no comments are necessary
+3. The code in the `cleanup` function is self-describing; no comments are necessary

 Where do we go from here?
 =========================
 Now that the stage is set, we'll start building this.
 The `Function` class is just a subclass of `Proc` with syntactic sugar.

-Roll up your sleeves and head over to <a href="/blog/building-a-functional-composition-library-in-ruby-part-2">Part 2</a>.
+Roll up your sleeves and head over to <a href="/blog/building-a-functional-composition-library-in-ruby">the next article.</a>.